-The amount of land that sustains native plants and animals in the City of Rockdale has been progressively reduced since European settlement.
-However, and despite being heavily urbanised, the City of Rockdale has important remnant bushland and wetland areas that sustain endangered ecological communities and vulnerable or endangered flora and fauna.
-Indigenous, native and cultural vegetation within public and private lands also contributes to the City's biodiversity.
+The amount of land that sustains native plants and animals in the Bayside has been progressively reduced since European settlement.
+However, and despite being heavily urbanised, the Bayside has important remnant bushland and wetland areas that sustain endangered ecological communities and vulnerable or endangered flora and fauna.
+Indigenous, native and cultural vegetation within public and private lands also contributes to Bayside's biodiversity.